KenKundert/quantiphy/doc/user.rst

     N = 128            -- Divide ratio
     Fout = 19.968 GHz  -- Output Frequency

-With :meth:`quantiphy.Quantity.extract()` the values of quantities can be given as a expression that contains previously defined quantities (or :ref:`physical constants <constants>` or select mathematical constants (pi, tau, π, or τ).
+With :meth:`Quantity.extract()` the values of quantities can be given as a expression that contains previously defined quantities (or :ref:`physical constants <constants>` or select mathematical constants (pi, tau, π, or τ).
 You can follow an expression with a string to give the units.
 Finally, you can use the *predefined* argument to pass in a dictionary of named values that can be